ericf/express-handlebars/README.md

 **app.js:**

-Creates a super simple Express app which shows the basic way to register `ExpressHandlebars` instance-level helpers, and overide one at the render-level.
+Creates a super simple Express app which shows the basic way to register `ExpressHandlebars` instance-level helpers, and override one at the render-level.

 ```javascript
 var express = require('express'),